Is Your (Ex) Spouse Dangerous?

-A Victim type can bully using the courts as a weapon, or when segueing into an Avenger type, she can even resort to violence.
+A Victim type can bully using the courts as a weapon, or when segueing into an Avenger type, can even resort to violence.
 The Control Freak and The Narcissist need to win at all costs (for different reasons) and when sensing a loss of control, there is a risk of violence.
 As a culture we must know how to get these men and women the help they need before they strike and, in addition, do a much better job at prevention.
 When you feel like everything you had is being taken away and you've lost control, the response is to reassert control.
-Remember the Friedlander, Boccardi and Holder cases; the consequences can be deadly.
+The consequences can be deadly.

 So, what makes cases like these more severe than that found with the average bully?

 Here we need to refer to a masterful psychoanalytic thinker named Melanie Klein (1882-1960).
 Klein made a distinction between jealousy and envy.
 This is best described by example.
 In a case of jealousy, you are upset that your neighbor has a car, so you work your tail off to earn a car that's as good, or better, than your neighbor's car.
-You make things right by one ups man ship.
+You make things right by one-upping them.

 Envy is more sinister.
 It constitutes a desperation that is wildly destructive.

-In envy, you can't handle that your neighbor has that car, so you simple destroy it.
-You cannot stand his pleasure and the only way to solve your unhappiness is to destroy his.
-Sometimes envy can be so powerful that you don't care that you can be taken down by your actions, because denying him the good, is the only thing that will give peace of mind.
+In envy, you can't handle that your neighbor has that car, so you simply destroy it.
+You cannot stand his pleasure and it seems the only way to solve your unhappiness is to destroy his.
+Sometimes envy can be so powerful that you don't care that you can be taken down by your actions, because denying him the good is the only thing that will give peace of mind.

 Whether it's a case of divorce or marital abuse, when envy mixes with depression and suicidal thinking, the toxicity can be frightening.
-If there is such a thing as evil, this is it.
 The loss of control makes him believe that all is lost.
 The underlying depression or mood disturbance (sometimes worsened by chemicals) makes him suicidal.
-Envy give him a reason to destroy to "make things right" - and you can have the potential for a murder/suicide.
+Envy gives him a reason to destroy to "make things right.”

 Conclusion: On the healthier extreme, the goal of a bully is to humiliate his victim.
 He wants to destroy the pride and confidence of his prey because he finds it empowering.
 Bullying puffs up his vanity.
 On the other end of the spectrum, a deranged bully becomes a dangerous perpetrator whose envy fuels a wish to destroy with little care about any audience.
 He wants to set the record straight, even if it means that it will be his undoing as well.